kubewall/kubewall/README.md

 A single binary to manage your multiple kubernetes clusters.

-**kubewall** provides simplify and rich real time interface to manage and investigate your clusters.
+**kubewall** provides a simple and rich real time interface to manage and investigate your clusters.

 **Key features of KubeWall include:**